VITO-RS-CORSA/CORSA-S2-openEO/README.md

 # Overview
 In this repository we provide a demo for CORSA applied on Sentinel-2 data, implemented on the Terrascope platform.
 The CORSA workflow compresses the 10m and 20m resolution bands of Sentinel-2 (10 bands) to compact tif files.

+There are various CORSA variants, each differing in size, backbone type, and codebook sizes.
+These variations influence the reconstruction quality, compression ratio, and performance on downstream applications.
+The CORSA encoder utilized in this notebook is a lightweight convolutional model with only 5.8 million parameters.
+It features a two-level codebook with 512 and 128 representative vectors, respectively, achieving a good balance between compression ratio and reconstruction quality.
+When compressed images are stored as bit arrays, a compression factor of 32.7 is achieved.
+The reconstruction quality, evaluated on an independent test set, reached a PSNR of 55.8.

 In the notebook we:
 - Compress large regions of Europe using the CORSA model
 - Uncompress (part of this) region to showcase the near-lossless compression